 However, the amount you’re willing to pay for each click isn’t the only thing Google takes into account when deciding the ad placement.

-• Quality of the ad and landing pages;
+- Quality of the ad and landing pages;

-• Ad Rank threshold;
+- Ad Rank threshold;

-• Search context;
+- Search context;

-• Ad extension and ad format;
+- Ad extension and ad format;

-• Google Ads conversion linker.
+- Google Ads conversion linker.

 Essentially, you can’t exactly pay your way to the top of the search engine results.
-Even if you outbid all you other competitors, if your landing page isn’t optimized, the website isn’t mobile-friendly, or even the copy isn’t that great, Google will take these as reasons to place your ad at the bottom of SERPs.
+Even if you outbid all you other competitors, if your landing page isn’t optimised, the website isn’t mobile-friendly, or even the copy isn’t that great, Google will take these as reasons to place your ad at the bottom of SERPs.

 How It Works

 First, you have to set up a Google Ads account if you don’t already have one.
-It’s best to break down your products or services into different categories and organize your entire account based on them.
+It’s best to break down your products or services into different categories and organise your entire account based on them.

 For instance, if your online clothing store has two big categories like “for men” and “for women,” you can reflect that into your Google ads account to keep a better overview of your ads.